GormR/HW_for_AgOpenGPS/README.md

 WAS:
 If there is a dedicated WAS for AgOpenGPS, use a 3-pole calbe running from the Central Unit to the WAS.
 It contains the signals +5V, "WAS" = analog output of the WAS and 0V = GND.
 No other connections like "grounding" somewere in this case either!
 If a factory-assembled WAS shall be "sourced" like in the following pictures, a two-pole cable with the signals "WAS" (again the analog output of the WAS) and "WAS_N" is needed.
 Mind that the cable number differs!
 Connect "WAS_N" to 0V next to the point where you already connected the "WAS".

+The original wire was not cut but the isolation was just partially cut from one side.
+Advantage here: It's inside the cabin and always dry.

-Select "differential" in AgOpenGPS in both cases.
+With one of the central units, select "differential" in AgOpenGPS in both cases.

 ![](basic_documentation/Fendt_718_SCR_Vario_Profi_WAS_Y.jpg)
 ![](basic_documentation/Fendt_junction.jpg)